Jacob Preston (rugby league): 2024

 In round 4 of the 2024 NRL season, Preston sustained a fractured jaw in the clubs loss against South Sydney.
 Preston was subsequently ruled out for at least four weeks.

 In round 13, Preston scored two tries for Canterbury in their 32-2 victory over Newcastle.

 In round 14, Preston was taken from the field with a suspected broken ankle during the clubs 22-18 victory over rivals Parramatta.

 Preston played 18 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th on the table.

 2025

 On 6 May, Preston was suspended for four matches after being placed on report for a crusher tackle during Canterbury's round 9 38-18 win over the Gold Coast Titans.
 In round 26, Preston scored a hat-trick of tries in Canterbury's 28-4 victory over an understrength Penrith side.

-Preston played 22 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Preston played 22 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 22 May against the Melbourne Storm, Preston was forced to leave the field due to a broken forearm.
+On 25 August, Canterbury announced that Preston had re-signed with the club until the end of 2031.

+Preston played 20 games for Canterbury in the 2026 NRL season as they finished 12th on the table and missed the finals.